Top quark flavor changing couplings at a muon collider: Single top production at the MuC.

 In table~\ref{tab:tuzlimits} we show the limits associated with these production modes.
-Comparing with table~\ref{tab:tulimits} we see that these limits are weaker, except for the energy of $14$ TeV.
-We believe that $t\bar u \gamma$ and $t\bar u Z$ production could be useful in a global analysis because four-fermion operators should yield a lower cross section in this mode.
-Emission of $\gamma , Z$ in their case must come from regular SM couplings.
+If we compare with the limits from $t\bar u$ in table~\ref{tab:tulimits}, we can see that the limits are now weaker coming from $t\bar u \gamma$ and are of similar size when coming from $t\bar u Z$.
+Of course, these are rough estimates but we believe that $t\bar u \gamma$ and $t\bar u Z$ production could be useful in a global analysis because four-fermion operators should yield a lower cross section in this mode.
+The emission of $\gamma , Z$ with four-fermion couplings must come from regular SM couplings.

-The other operator with low sensitivity is $Q_{uG}$.
+Another operator with low sensitivity is $Q_{uG}$.
 The only process at the MuC at tree level to be considered is the radiative associated production of single top: $\mu^+ \mu^- \to t {\bar u}g$.
-We have computed the cross sections at the energies of table~\ref{tab:lumin}, with $C_{13(31)}^{uG}=1$ and applying some basic cuts to avoid soft and collinear regions, as in $t {\bar u} \gamma$, with the result of a constant $\sigma (\mu^+ \mu^- \to t {\bar u}g) = 62$ ab for the entire range of energies $\sqs = 3$--14 TeV.
+We have computed the cross sections at the energies of table~\ref{tab:lumin}, with $C_{13(31)}^{uG}=1$ and applying some basic cuts to avoid soft and collinear regions, as in $t {\bar u} \gamma$, with the result of a constant $\sigma (\mu^+ \mu^- \to t {\bar u}g) = 62$ ab for the entire range of energies $\sqs = 3-14$TeV.
 The energy dependence of the tensor coupling is proportional to $\sqs$ and that is the reason why the cross section remains essentially constant with increasing energy.
-This small value for the cross section strongly suggests a sensitivity to $C_{13(31)}^{uG}$ much lower than that currently obtained at the LHC.
+This small value for the cross section suggests a sensitivity to $C_{13(31)}^{uG}$ somewhat higher than of order 1.
+This is much lower than the current limits obtained at the LHC.
 Indeed, $Q_{uG}$ is very well probed with the single top quark production $gu (gc) \to t$ as well as the decay process $t\to ug (cg)$ at the LHC.
-The current limits from non observation of $t\to ug (cg)$ decay at the LHC as reported by ATLAS are $|C_{13(31)}^{uG}| \leq 0.074$ and $|C_{23(32)}^{uG}| \leq 0.18$ \cite{atlas2023} (see appendix \ref{sec:lhc.bounds}).
-These limits are about an order of magnitude smaller than those we expect at the MuC.
+The current limits from non observation of $t\to ug (cg)$ decay as reported by ATLAS are $|C_{13(31)}^{uG}| \leq 0.074$ and $|C_{23(32)}^{uG}| \leq 0.18$ \cite{atlas2023} (see appendix \ref{sec:lhc.bounds}).
 We remark, however, that $Q_{uG}$ may still play an important role in a lepton collider study in the framework of a global analysis involving QCD NLO corrections \cite{durieux}.